igeorge1/superawesome-challenge/README.md

 ### Optional:
 - For querying the database through DB GUI clients you can use general-purpose database clients such as DBeaver.
-- run **dbt docs generate** for generating the dbt objects documentation.
-- run **dbt docs serve** for generating a local lightweight server where you can browse the documentation.